rapid7/metasploit-framework/How-to-use-datastore-options.md

 OptString.new('MYTEST', [ true, 'Set a MYTEST option', 'This is a default value' ])
 ```

-# Registering and deregistring module options
+# Registering and deregistering module options

 ## The register_options method